Treatments for Epilepsy in Children

 One option for some children with epilepsy is surgery.
 You may be frightened by the idea of your child having brain surgery.
 It's definitely a treatment reserved for a select few.
 But while surgery for epilepsy may be a radical step, improvements have made these operations much safer and more effective.

 In some cases of epilepsy, doctors can locate the specific part of the brain that is causing the seizures.
 Once the area is identified, a surgeon may be able to remove that section of the brain without causing any other problems.

 In some cases where the origin of the seizures may not be clear, your doctor may suggest a surgical procedure using intracranial electrodes -- electrodes that are placed on the surface of or inside the brain -- to get more information.
-In one type of procedure, a surgeon would cut open your skull and place a grid of plastic embedded with electrodes on your brain.
-The electrodes then monitor your brain's electrical activity.
-This test may help determine the focal point of your seizures, and allow you and your doctor to decide whether further surgery makes sense.
+In one type of procedure, a surgeon would cut open the skull and place a grid of plastic embedded with electrodes on the brain.
+The electrodes then monitor the brain's electrical activity.
+This test may help determine the focal point of the seizures and allow you and the doctor to decide whether further surgery makes sense.